UnityOfFairfax/selenium-wiki/Continuous-Integration-System.md

 # SSH Settings

 If you wish to be able to access the VMs, you'll need direct SSH access to the host server.
-Ask PatrickLightbody or Adam Goucher for an account, which you can use to SSH in to xserve.openqa.org.
-We recommend the following entry in your .ssh/config, as it'll make connecting to the VMs much easier:
+Ask PatrickLightbody or Adam Goucher for an account, which you can use to SSH into `xserve.openqa.org`.
+We recommend the following entry in your `.ssh/config`, as it'll make connecting to the VMs much easier:

 ```
 Host qax